Giveth/giveth-docs/dapps/giveconomy.md

 Keep reading to learn more about some of the raw, exciting and beautiful ideas that we intend to bring to fruition.
 If you want to have a hand in shaping the next generation of philanthropy, start to [explore GIVeconomy](https://giveth.io/) and [join our team](https://giveth.io/join)!

-### **GIVpower**
-GIVpower will, over time, decentralize GIVbacks.
-Community members will be able to allocate GIVpower to signal support for the favourite projects on Giveth and donors who give to community favoured-projects will get proportionally more GIVbacks.
-GIVpower users will earn rewards on the GIV they stake & lock for GIVpower, and the rate of reward will be higher if they choose to stake & lock their tokens for a longer period of time.

-### **GIVmatching**
-Giveth plans to implement donation matching to projects on Giveth using "Causes".
-Causes will be for-good initiative categories such as environmental regeneration, digital public goods, social causes, etc. Donors will be able to donate to Causes, and these pools of funds will then be distributed to community-favoured projects (as donation matching) using [quadratic funding](https://wtfisqf.com/?grant=&grant=&grant=&grant=&match=1000).

 ### **GIVfi**
 The intention with GIVfi is to create a sustainable way of maintaining funds in the GIVgarden common pool.
 While donations on the DApp are waiting to be disbursed, they will be generating interest that can be used to send GIV to the GIVgarden for funding initiatives using Conviction Voting.